 Below is a picture of the filled tubs my students will use for their math games.
 On the top of the bookshelf are the game boards they will use in the fall.
 These games change every month.
 You can find my monthly Write On/Wipe Off Monthly Math Games for the entire school year by clicking HERE.

 We LOVE word work in my classroom!
 While is tempting to go out and buy brand new crayons, chalk, markers, and colored pencils for your word work bins at the beginning of the year, here is a little trick I use!
 I start out our word work bins with the OLD supplies from the previous year.
 Then, when you replace these old supplies with NEW supplies around November and December, your kids will be SO EXCITED.
-They will feel like they just “rediscovered” your word work bins and tubs all over again. 🙂 You can find my FREE word work supply labels in a blog post found here.
+They will feel like they just “rediscovered” your word work bins and tubs all over again.
+The supplies in the tubs below are filled with old crayons and our Word Work Wheels and my Differentiated Sight Word Lists that you can read about HERE.
+They are pre-filled for August and ready to go!

-This is what my classroom closet looks like during the last week of school!
+Below is what my classroom closet looks like during the last week of school.
+(Don’t throw things at me.
+I know I’m LUCKY to have a closet!)
 Everything gets piled inside and stashed away.
 On the left are my partner math games we play in August and September.
 (You can find out how to play Top It by clicking HERE to grab a free copy for your room!)
 I’ve filled these already with all of the manipulatives needed so that I can simply put the bins out in August and not waste my time getting them ready.
 On the right are my word work bins.
 These are also filled with a simple list of sight words from kindergarten and a baggie of crayons.
 Their first word work task will be rainbow writing and reviewing their kindergarten words.
 You can read all about how I manage word work by clicking HERE.
 You can also read about how I differentiate sight word practice during word work HERE.

 (Many teachers often ask me where I got the bins in the picture above.
 The bins are the large Sterlite Clip Bins from Amazon.
 You can find a six pack of the bins in this easy Amazon affiliate link by clicking on the image below: